Committee & AGM

 CREOS Annual General Meeting

-- Minutes of the last AGM, 24 May 2021 [Zoom]: approved without amendment.
+- Minutes of the last AGM, 2 May 2024: were approved as an accurate record.

 Recent Chair’s Reports